 To find users' intended goals on a map, we propose a novel landmark recognition module based on CLIP~\cite{radford2021lclip}.
 After a straightforward mapping process, the landmark recognizer is able to select the landmark whose image best matches the user descriptions.
 Our landmark recognizer is able to associate flexible and open-vocabulary commands with few constraints on user expressions.
 If the description is ambiguous, our system will disambiguate user intents through additional dialogue.
-Then, the corresponding goal location is passed to the path planners for navigation guidance, which allows for easy integration of our model into the navigation stack for mobile robots.
-Combined with the navigation stack, the powerful and reliable landmark recognizer is essential to ensure the success and user experience of \modelName.
+Then, the corresponding goal location is passed to the path planners for navigation guidance.
+Combined with the robot's navigation module, the powerful and reliable landmark recognizer is essential to ensure the success and user experience of \modelName.

 Our main contributions are as follows: (1) As an interactive navigation guide for PwVI, \modelName enables voice-based dialogue, which carries rich information and has grounding capabilities; (2) We propose a novel landmark mapping and recognition method that can associate free-form language commands with image landmarks.
-Our method can be easily plugged into the navigation stack of mobile robots; and (3) A user study (N=5) with blindfolded participants demonstrates that \modelName is able to understand user intents through dialogue and guide them to desired destinations in an intuitive manner.
+Our method can be easily plugged into the standard navigation module of mobile robots; (3) A user study with five blindfolded participants (N=5) demonstrates that \modelName is able to understand user intents through dialogue and guide them to desired destinations in an intuitive manner.
 To the best of our knowledge, our work is the first to show that visual-language grounding via dialogue benefits robotic assistive navigation.